 Identify First-Tier Proposers: Upon completion of the scoring, the forms rank the proposals in order of the highest aggregate score to the lowest aggregate score, where the aggregate score for each proposer is computed by averaging the scores from all members of the Selection Committee.
-The Proposer who receives the highest aggregate score is identified as a "first-tier proposer".
+The Proposer who receives the highest aggregate score is identified as a "first-tier"

+proposer".
 If another proposer (or proposers) receives an aggregate score within five percent (5%) of the proposer with the highest aggregate score, that proposer is also identified as a first-tier proposer.

-Selection: The Selection Committee Chairperson submits the proposals of all first-tier proposers in alphabetical order to the Commissioner through the Director of Alternative Delivery, without an evaluation ranking.
-The Commissioner then selects the proposer by choosing from any of the first-tier proposers.
-The Commissioner may also reject all proposals and proceed with the project through another lawful procurement method.
+Selection: The proposals of the first-tier proposers must be submitted in alphabetical order to the Commissioner without an evaluation ranking.
+The Commissioner may select a first-tier proposer, or the Commissioner may reject all proposals and proceed with the project through another lawful method for procuring a construction services contract.